 Bank of America Corp.
-(BAC)’s Michael Rubinoff quit after losing his role earlier this year as co-head of global corporate and investment banking, according to two people with knowledge of the decision.
+(BAC:US)’s Michael Rubinoff quit after losing his role earlier this year as co-head of global corporate and investment banking, according to two people with knowledge of the decision.

 Rubinoff stepped down this week as chairman of that business, said the people, declining to be identified because the move hasn’t been announced.
 He didn’t respond to messages left at his Bank of America office, and John Yiannacopoulos, a company spokesman, declined to comment.